Banner Image: Conducting bushfire research at Kinglake, Victoria after the Black Saturday bushfires. Credit: CSIRO Wikimedia Commons

 How can I learn about Emergency Management?

-The Emergency Management minor in the Bachelor of Justice and Bachelor of Natural Environment and Wilderness Studies degree courses include the following units:
+Emergency Management units that can be studied in the Bachelor of Justice and Bachelor of Natural Environment and Wilderness Studies degrees include:

 Our research in Emergency Management